 You had a procedure called laparoscopic hernia repair.
 A hernia is a defect in the tough tissue covering the musculature of the abdominal wall (fascia).
 During laparoscopic hernia surgery, a surgeon inserts a telescope attached to a camera as well as surgical instruments through tiny incisions in your abdomen.
 The surgeon repairs the hernia with a mesh, which patches the tear or weakness in the fascia.

-Continue the coughing and deep breathing exercises that you learned in the hospital to help prevent lung infections.
+Keep doing the coughing and deep breathing exercises that you learned in the hospital.
+These will help to prevent lung infection.

 Wash your incision with mild soap and water.
 Pat it dry.
-Don’t use oils, powders, or lotions on your incision.
+Don’t use oil, powder, or lotion on your incision.

 Ask others to help with chores and errands while you recover.

-Don’t mow the lawn, use a vacuum cleaner, or do other strenuous activities until your doctor says it's OK.
+Don’t mow the lawn, use a vacuum cleaner, or do other strenuous activities until your healthcare provider says it's OK.